 - The referral code is a generated code that can be used by one or more friends.

-To learn more about what referral programs are, see the end-user documentation.
+To learn more about what referral programs are, see the Product docs.

 Let's imagine we want to set up a referral program for our business in Boston, USA.
 The program should give a referral code to every customer in the database that they can share with their friends.